vakokako/gnome-shell-extension-alt-tab-scroll-workaround/README.md

 ### Installation from GitHub

-If, instead, you prefer to install from this repository, follow the next steps.
+If, instead, you prefer to install it from this repository, follow the next steps.

 Clone and enter the repository:
 ```